Drop in services available at your local pharmacy - no booking necessary

 More pharmacies will be offering tests soon.

-When you should not book a test
+When you should not take a test

 Do not book a lateral flow test if you have COVID-19 symptoms.
-Book a free test on the government website if you have COVID-19 symptoms.

 Do not book a lateral flow test if you've been in close contact with someone who has tested positive for COVID-19; instead you must stay at home and self-isolate.